-You will return to the recovery room, where the Venflon will be removed from your hand and your operated foot will be fitted with a surgical shoe.
+You will return to the recovery room, where a nurse will remove the Venflon (if fitted) from your hand and fit your operated foot with a surgical shoe.
 Providing you are well, you should be able to go home approximately 40 minutes after your operation.

 We will give you a 3-day supply of medication to take home with you.
 It is important that you start taking the painkillers before the anaesthetic completely wears off, as this will allow you to remain comfortable and pain-free.
+Your surgeon will discuss this with you.